madhu-ganesh/TheInternator/README.md

 ## License
 This project is licensed under Copyright © MIT License and Copyright (c) 2013-2018 Blackrock Digital LLC.
 The [LICENSE] (https://github.com/madhu-ganesh/TheInternator/blob/master/LICENSE) file has details regarding my project's license.
 The front-end template is taken from [https://startbootstrap.com/template-overviews/creative/](https://startbootstrap.com/template-overviews/creative/) with the theme name "Creative".

+## Contact Information
+The project was initiated and is maintained by myself, Madhumeta Ganesh.
+I can be reached at mganesh at pdx dot edu.
+Please report any bugs via the Issue Tracker [https://github.com/madhu-ganesh/TheInternator/issues](https://github.com/madhu-ganesh/TheInternator/issues)